Installing Integrity Monitor

 If you are prompted, click Proceed with Import.
 Enter your credentials.
-This begins the Tanium Integrity Monitor installation and configuration process.
-After the Integrity Monitor installation and configuration process completes, you see the message Import completed successfully, and Integrity Monitor appears in the main menu.
+This begins the Integrity Monitor installation and configuration process.
+After the Integrity Monitor installation and configuration process completes, you see the message Import completed successfully, and Integrity Monitor appears in the Main menu.

-If you run into any issues while importing the Integrity Monitor solution, contact your TAM.
+If you run into any issues while importing Integrity Monitor, contact your TAM.

-The Integrity Home page shows endpoint statistics and initial tasks you need to complete before using Integrity Monitor.
+The Integrity Monitor home page shows endpoint statistics and initial tasks you need to complete before using Integrity Monitor.
 Use the Manage Home Page link at the top right of the page to configure the sections you see at start up.
-You may not need to see each section once you have completed the initial tasks.
+You might not need to see each section once you have completed the initial tasks.

 A service account user must be created and then configured within Integrity Monitor to run background jobs which include gathering endpoint statistics as well as sending labels to Connect.
 See Tanium Platform User Guide: Create a Module role to create a user with the following privileges:

-- Connect Eventschema Write privilege (for non-RBAC systems, Question Author role) is required to send labeled events to Connect.
+- Connect User role privilege (for non-RBAC systems, Question Author role) is required to send labeled events to Connect.